seemyer/recipes/docs/experimental/braised_pork.md

 - [ ] **4	whole**	eggs

 ## 🔪 steps
-1. Sear skin of pork belly until well-browned using a wok over medium-high or placing the pork in a shallow tray of water and torching over 2-3 passes.
+1. Sear skin of pork belly until well-browned using a wok over medium-high heat, or by placing the pork in a shallow tray of water and torching over 2-3 passes.
 2. Rinse pork in a bowl of water and scrape skin clean with a knife or stainless scrubber.
 3. Place pork in a wok and add water to cover.
 Add half of ginger, half of green onion, and half of Xiaoxing wine to wok.
 Bring to a boil, skimming any foam, and cook until chopsticks can be inserted into the skin, about 20 minutes.
 4. Transfer pork belly to a bowl of cold water.
 Rinse and wipe out wok.
 When cool, slice pork into 2 cm cubes.
 Set aside.